jumpinjackie/forge-e33-mod/design/ARTIFACTS.md

 # Cards

-> Last generated: 15/10/2025 10:21:33 AM
+> Last generated: 15/10/2025 11:35:27 AM

 ## Berrami, Collector of Journals

 ```
 3
 Legendary Artifact Creature - Gestral
 At the beginning of your upkeep, you may mill a card.
-If you do, create 2 Lumina tokens.
+If you do, create two Lumina tokens.
+(It's an artifact with "{T}, Sacrifice this token: Scry 1.")
+---
+You found all the journals?
+Moshi will be so happy.

 2/2
 ```